Uj-K/DieRoller/README.md

 # Die Roller
-This project is class example for Encapsulation topic
+This project is a class example for the Encapsulation topic

 ## Requirements
 - Visual Studio